Contact

 About us

 The income from our sales goes directly to the Palestinian artists from Gaza and we have also supported Khalil Sakakini Culural Center in Ramallah, occupied Palestine.
+In the future we want to contribute to the “Artist to artist” initiative – organised by Shareef Sarhan and Ayman Al Azraq and others.

 First edition 2024: Adel Altaweel (Gaza, France), Vanessa Baird, Mari Kanstad Johnsen, Kim Hiorthøy, Christa Barlinn Korvald, Christopher Nielsen, Marie Payan, Espen Friberg, Martin Lundell and Anders Kvammen.